derekwilson/derekwilson.github.io/_posts/2021-04-30-androidx-and-proguard.md

 categories: ["Android", "Development"]
 ---

 Recently I can across an odd problem with [AndroidX navigation][androidx-navigation-url] and [Proguard][proguard-url].
 It was odd because the code worked fine in a debug build but the release variant crashed.
-There is very little difference between the debug and release variants, as you would expect, the min one is proguard.
-I am not a big fan of proguard, for this exact reason, however it was a requirement of the client.
+There is very little difference between the debug and release variants, as you would expect, the main one is proguard.
+I am not a big fan of proguard, for this exact reason, however it was a requirement from the client.

  with the following error